ALL FOIA REQUESTS MUST BE SIGNED AND SUBMITTED IN WRITING TO:

-FOIA requests must be made in writing and may be sent to the above address or submitted electronically via email at USTPFOIA.Requests@justice.gov.
-Requests should include a return address that identifies your street name/number so that we may respond via certified mail.
+FOIA requests must be made in writing and may be sent to the above address or submitted electronically via email at USTP.FOIA.Requests@usdoj.gov.
+Requests should include a return address that identifies your street name/number, and an email if applicable, so that we may respond to your request.
 For further guidance, see 28 C.F.R.
 16.3 (“Requirements for Making Requests”).

 A FOIA request must sufficiently describe the specific records sought, so as to enable USTP staff to conduct a search for the requested records with a reasonable amount of effort.
-Likewise to minimize search and related fees please specify which USTP region or office you are inquiring about.
-While the Executive Office maintains certain administrative records, case files are not centralized in Washington, and USTP regional and field offices maintain duplicate copies of certain court pleadings and material concerning specific cases.
+Likewise, to minimize search and related fees, please specify which USTP region or office you are inquiring about.
+While the Executive Office maintains certain administrative records, case files are not centralized in Washington, and USTP regional and field offices maintain duplicate copies of certain documents and material concerning specific cases.
 Accordingly, all FOIA requests for USTP records should identify a case name, particular judicial district, filing date/location, and/or specific USTP office(s) where responsive records may exist.

 Please note that the Act does not require agencies to "create" or explain records.
 Requests should thus be formulated so as to seek existing records that can be furnished unless they fall within a specific exemption (e.g., classified national security matters; personal privacy material; investigative files; trade secrets and privileged information; etc.).
 5 U.S.C.
 552(b).